Llwyn Onn WTW (2013)

 Along with the impounding reservoirs the utility’s asset base includes 6 (No.) treatment works, about 2,000km of mains, 36 (No.) service reservoirs and 28 (No.) booster stations.
 Llwyn Onn,the largest of the treatment works, supplies 98,000 people in and around Wrexham.

-Integrated consulting and construction company Black & Veatch has worked with Dee Valley Water for more than 20 years.
+Integrated consulting and construction company Black & Veatch (now Binnies) has worked with Dee Valley Water for more than 20 years.
 Following a competitive tender process the utility awarded Black & Veatch the contract to undertake the design and construction of Llwyn Onn’s new treatment plant.
 Black & Veatch’s role encompassed the entire cycle of creating the new assets: planning, design, construction and commissioning.
 The contract was executed in two phases, beginning in April 2011.
 A six-month planning and design period, to reach a target cost, was followed by the construction period which was scheduled for completion in April 2013.

 The treatment works is located atop a low hill and an 18ML storage reservoir is the largest of the existing structures.
 A designated ancient woodland, Mill Wood, screens the site’s north and western aspects.
 Although Llwyn Onn is bounded mostly by agricultural land, housing developments on Wrexham’s south east edge come within 150m of the site’s boundary at one point.